 Our dream is to help people live a 'good life' through the goodness of the farm.
 We exist to engage, nourish and inspire people with a whole farm experience - to farm the good life.

 Our 27-acre farm is situated in the hinterland six kilometres from the bay and seven kilometres from the ocean.
 We are located one hour from Melbourne at Red Hill, in the beautiful wine-growing region of the Mornington Peninsula, Victoria.
 Our rich volcanic soils, cool climate and 'between the bays' location is the ideal place for growing good food and wine.
-We planted our vineyard in 2008 and are now producing wonderful wine for you to enjoy or share with friends as a thoughtful gift.
+We planted our vineyard in 2008 and our winery is producing wonderful wine for you to enjoy or share with friends as a thoughtful gift.

 We capture all our own water and store it in large above ground tanks.
-All irrigation for the farm comes from the large dam that collects water from the natural spring and general water runoff.
-All waste water is processed naturally in an aeration treatment plant and then irrigated onto the paddocks through subsurface irrigation.
+Our farm irrigation comes from the large dam that collects water from the natural spring and general water runoff.
+We flush toilets with dam water rather than precious rain water and all waste water is processed naturally in an aeration treatment plant and then irrigated back onto the paddocks.

 Our kitchen leftovers, green waste, coffee grinds, paper hand-towels and napkins are composted in our Enrich 360 machine.
 Overnight the waste is turned into compost that can be returned to the garden to grow more farm fresh produce.
 Where possible we reduce the need for glass and plastic containers, but if we do use them they are commercially recycled.

 Every year we plant more native trees to create corridors for wildlife and we are always thinking of ways to further improve our sustainability practices.
 Read more about our sustainability here.